 Golden Milk Recipe #3- Quick Version

 So this is technically chai but it feels close enough to me that when I want a cup and want it fast this is an awesome choice.
 One scoop in warm nut or coconut milk, splash of honey and you are on your way golden bliss.
 The Golden Masala Chai from Blue Lotus Chai does have black tea in it, so be aware of that if you are wanting it later in the day.
 It still features turmeric, ginger, cinnamon, and black pepper making it very similar.
-For an added benefit it has Maca as well which is a powerful adaptogen that helps modulate stress.
+For an added benefit it has Maca as well which is a powerful adaptogen that helps modulate stress and hormones.

 However you make your golden milk, enjoy it.
 Cheers.
 Janel

 Murray, Michael and Pizzorno, Joseph.
 2005 The Encyclopedia of Healing Foods.
 Atria Books.
 New York NY